 Oklahoma places a $350,000 cap on non-economic damages, excluding cases involving wrongful death or gross negligence.
 Non-economic damages include compensation for injuries you have suffered that do not have a clear monetary value, such as pain and suffering.

-However, there is no limit to the amount of economic damages, or financial suffering, you have incurred because of the practitioner’s malpractice.
+However, there is no limit to the number of economic damages, or financial suffering, you have incurred because of the practitioner’s malpractice.
 This can include any related medical expenses, lost wages or other forms of measurable harm you experienced.